The things we carry with us

 My grandparents were displaced as children when the province of Bengal was partitioned and became part of two different nations, overnight.
-The partition resulted from the communal divide between the Hindus and the Muslims, which was strategically manufactured by the Brits, with their divide and rule policy.
+The partition resulted from the communal divide between the Hindus and the Muslims, which was strategically manufactured by the British Imperial Rule, as part of their divide-and-rule policy.

 What I gathered of their stories; were bits told by my mother, things such as my grandfather losing his mother to starvation, my grandmother spending time at a camp, murder of her uncle when the communal violence erupted, among many other such stories.